 CONCLUSION OF VALUE DRAIN™-II

 This looting, which we have calculated to be equivalent to $14 trillion in DRAINED VALUE, has been going on since the liar loan (sub-prime mortgage with zero down) days, and even before that, when the Gramm-Lichey-Bliley act deregulated the financial institutions completely.
 Wall-Street insiders have handsomely benefited from this Value Drain by paying themselves big bonus amounts even as their mis-managed derivatives related businesses were going bankrupt, and were saved by the Fed and the US Treasury TARP.
-In addition to the John Thains and the Finklesteins of the world, some powerful names of people who have enjoyed form the Valye Drain include Henry Paulson got $400 million from is Goldman Sachs stock, Alan Greenspan who got $8 million from his book royalties, Larry Summers who pocketed $7 million plus from his one day a week job for $5.2 million yearly compensation plus speaking engagements, etc.
+In addition to the John Thains and the Finklesteins of the world, some powerful names of people who have enjoyed from the Value Drain include Henry Paulson who gained $400 million from selling his Goldman Sachs stock WITHOUT HAVING TO PAY TAXES ON THE GAINS, Alan Greenspan who got $8 million from his book royalties, Larry Summers who pocketed $7 million from his one day a week job in an investment bank for $5.2 million yearly compensation , etc.

 In particular, Goldman and Bank of America (which bought Merril Lynch) bankers paid themselves multi-million bonus packages in 2005, 2006, 2007, 2008, and will pay themselves fat bonus this year (2009) and also in 2010.
 What can you do today to stop this robbery, which we have politely introduced as the $14 trillion Value Drain?
 We estimate that 5 years are gone, but 2.5 years still remain.
 Will you rise up, and vote the law-makers, whose campaign finances are funded by Wall Street financiers, out?
 Will you write to your senator / congressman about this looting, so that they are forced to change the laws?
 Tougher sanctions are necessary against bankers; mere slaps on the wrists by the congressmen (since they depend on rich bankers and their banks for campaign finance) and senators will not suffice; changes in law are necessary.
 Every time robbers clothed as bankers are invited to the White House for lunch, will you follow through complain loudly to your neighbor, your congressman, your senator, your church minister?
 Or will you put the load on your progeny, for you are too weak?